-SPC_REC_STD_ABA 8h Data acquisition to on-board memory for multiple trigger events.
-While the multiple trigger events are stored with programmed sampling rate the inputs are sampled continuously with a slower sampling speed. grammed sampling rate the inputs are sampled commodusty with a slower sampling speed.
+SPC_REC_STD_ABA Data acquisition to on-board memory for multiple trigger events.
+While the multiple trigger events are stored with programmed sampling rate the inputs are sampled continuously with a slower sampling speed. ----------------- -- ---

 The total number of samples to be recorded to the on-board memory in standard mode is defined by the SPC_MEMSIZE register.